dchampion/crypto/doc/NumberTheory.md

 # [Fermat's Factorization Algorithm](https://en.wikipedia.org/wiki/Fermat%27s_factorization_method)

-Attempts to factor an odd integer $n$.
-If $n$ is a semiprime RSA modulus, and it can be factored using this algorithm, then the difference of its factors is too small, and the factors therefore cryptographically weak.
-Suitable factors of an RSA modulus should be sufficiently distant to defeat this algorithm for a sufficiently long run time.
+Attempts to factor a composite odd integer $n$, where $n$ is the product of exactly two distinct prime factors $p$ and $q$ (e.g., an RSA modulus).
+If $n$ can be factored using this algorithm, then the difference of its factors is too small, and the factors therefore cryptographically weak.
+Suitable factors of an RSA modulus should be distant enough to defeat this algorithm for a sufficiently long run time.

 Note that if $n$ is an RSA modulus it cannot be even; otherwise one of its factors would be $2$.